 How do you apply to Teach First?

 Applications are made online through the Teach First site.
 Recruitment is carried out on a rolling basis, with vacancies being filled as soon as suitable candidates are found.
 It's best to apply early as the participating schools' requirements in some subjects will be met quickly.
 If you're successful at the online application stage, you will then be asked to attend an assessment centre, or virtual assessment centre.
 Activities could include group activities, individual interviews and possibly a practical activity such as a sample lesson.

 How do you apply for early years initial teacher training?

 Applications to the main graduate entry route are usually made directly to higher education institutions that provide early years initial teacher training.
 Contact the institution for information on how to apply.
 The Department for Education has a list of accredited providers.

 If you wish to follow the employment-based route, you'll need to speak to your employer in the early years setting and get their agreement.

-If you are interested in the School Direct (early years) route you will need to contact one of the lead organisations that delivers the course.
+If you are interested in the School Direct (early years) route you will need to contact one of the lead organisations that deliver the course.
 Details are available from the Department for Education.

 How do you apply for the Assessment Only (AO) route?

 Initially, you should talk to your current employer about this option and establish their willingness to support your progress to qualified teacher status (QTS).
 They may have already taken staff through this route and will be able to advise you on the options.
-You will then need to apply directly to an approved provider and details of these are available from the Department for Education.
+You will then need to apply directly to an approved provider; details of these are available from the Department for Education.

 How do you choose a course?

 Research your options thoroughly, including looking at the institutions' own websites and visiting if possible.
-Some providers might be offering virtual open days.
+Some providers may be offering virtual open days.
 You may want to discuss your ideas with a careers adviser, to help work out what best suits your own preferences and circumstances.

 Things you might consider when deciding where to apply include: